tmedwards/sugarcube-2/docs/api/api-config.md

 ### <span class="deprecated">`Config.saves.autosave` ↔ *boolean* | *Array&lt;string&gt;* | *function* (default: *none*)</span> {#config-api-property-saves-autosave}

 <p role="note" class="warning"><b>Deprecated:</b>
 This setting has been deprecated and should no longer be used.
-See the <a href="#config-api-property-saves-isallowed"><code>Config.saves.isAllowed</code></a> setting to replace its functionality.
+See the <a href="#config-api-property-saves-maxautosaves"><code>Config.saves.maxAutoSaves</code></a> setting to set the number of available auto saves and the <a href="#config-api-property-saves-isallowed"><code>Config.saves.isAllowed</code></a> setting to control whether new auto saves are created.
 </p>

 #### History: